abuxton/presentations/cote/cote-deckset-presentation.md

 # MCollective #
 ## Pulling strings with Puppet! ##

-MCollective, Puppet enterprise takes the hard work out of deploying MCollective and with coming releases we will expose more of the GUI for driving Orchestration from the console.
+MCollective, Puppet enterprise takes the hard work out of deploying MCollective and with coming releases we will expose more of the GUI for driving orchestration from the console.

 ---
 #Reporting

-Puppet reports everything, you decide where to and how.
+* Puppet reports everything, you decide where to and how.
+* Puppets actions send by default to OS system logging as a standard, but you can control this too.
+* Full puppet reports can be post processed to any system of your choice.
+*

 ---
 #Auditing
 ##Puppet can Audit, but it's often abused and misused.

-* Audit distinct resources,
+* Audit distinct resources
 * Understand it audits every time it runs.
 * Understand the different over heads for the different audit mechanisms.

+---
+# Puppet Open Source Solution #

+Well  'Free' as in you  don't pay to use it, but like everything there is still an investment.
+* Recent changes to all-in-one installer.
+* POSS now uses same file structure as PE.
+* You loose some of the tools, but not all of them.
+* Community modules and work make up for a lot of the gaps.

+---

+# Master less #
+## OK I'm stealing all your questions! ##

+It's O.K, you just lose some of the tools, but not all of them.

 ---
 # There is no Spoon! #